 Le Tour de France in Les Arcs

-Discover the tour & where to see it in Les Arcs
+Discover the tour and where to see it in Les Arcs

 Le Tour de France is the most fervently supported and highly anticipated sporting event in France.
 Even those who don’t know their bicycle clips from their hand pumps recognise the yellow jersey of the Tour de France stage leader; but few would imagine that Le Tour was created because of the trial and conviction of French soldier Alfred Dreyfus.